BelaPlatform/pybela/readme.md

 ### Modes of operation

-pyBela has three different modes of operation:
+pybela has three different modes of operation:

 - **Streaming**: continuously send data from your Bela device to your laptop.
 - **Logging**: log data in your Bela device and then retrieve it from your laptop.